Insuring Older Homes: Coverage Considerations for Central New York Properties

 Design and construction will take longer to complete for that reason.
 Sourcing the right materials will also prolong the building process, which will further drive up costs.

-If you can secure guaranteed replacement cost coverage, we encourage you to purchase it immediately.
+If you can secure guaranteed replacement cost coverage, consider purchasing it immediately.

 While it is a pricey option, guaranteed replacement cost insurance accounts for budget overruns and is there to pick up the expense of material, labor, and other factors that exceed the Coverage A limit on your home policy’s declaration page.